bodziosamolot/sourceGenerators/article.md

 The picture above shows the compiler pipeline and APIs corresponding to its phases.
 We will need some fundamental knowledge about how the compiler works in order to make use of source generators.

-### Syntax Trees
+### Syntax Trees and Syntax Analysis

 At the most basic level we work with our code as a static text.
 This text is processed by the parser which produces a Syntax Tree.
-It is a hierarchical representation of that text consisting of Syntax Nodes.
+Referring to the Compiler Pipeline illustration it corresponds to the "Parser" box.
+A Syntax Tree is a hierarchical representation of text consisting of Syntax Nodes.
 It is best pictured with the following tools:

 - [Syntax Tree Viewer in Rider](https://plugins.jetbrains.com/plugin/16356-syntax-visualizer-for-rider)
 - Syntax Visualizer (with Directed Syntax Graph in Ultimate editions of Visual Studio)